StevenTammen/steventammen.com/content/posts/website-basics.md

 Now, since web browsers and web servers deal with HTML files not files written in Markdown or Org, if you want your files to be written in these markup languages, you need to convert them to HTML somehow.
 This is the job of the _static site generator_.

 Static site generators turn files written in markup languages into HTML.
 What makes these generators "static" is that they build these HTML files... and then these HTML files don't change over time.
-This works just great for webpages that are acting like text documents, but if you have an interactive web application (where a webpage might need to change depending on who is logged in and what their setting are, for example), then you really do need to support dynamically building webpages on the fly.
+This works just great for webpages that are acting like text documents, but if you have an interactive web application (where a webpage might need to change depending on who is logged in and what their settings are, for example), then you really do need to support dynamically building webpages on the fly.

 Fully static websites can be very easily cached since the webpage seen by one user will always be the exact same as the one seen by another.
 When pages change depending upon different variables, they become harder to cache: every new web request leads to a new web page being built from scratch, that must then be sent from the web server building the page to the user.
 If you recall our discussion of CDNs in terms of pizza places, the slowdown here is twofold: having to build webpages (pizzas) upon every request is slower than having webpages (pizzas) already built and ready to send, and having to send webpages (pizzas) from a single location leads to slower delivery times for people who live far away from the place where the webpages (pizzas) are made.